Man, wife shot dead in Portland

 Their killing brought to four the number of people murdered in Portland this year.

 Latoya Allen, Annette's daughter, said: “I wasn't here but I was told that she got shot and was found under the bed; it's like she was hiding.
 She would be 61 in June and has four children and five grandchildren.
 As family we are not taking it good as we are shocked; we did not expect this.
-Our mother was jovial and loving” she said.
+Our mother was jovial and loving”.

 “...
 I am actually living in St Thomas and this morning I got a call from my cousin, who lives at Long Road, saying that she heard that they shoot my brother.
 I called someone in Manchioneal and I was told that it is true so I came down.
 When I came and I asked where it happened I was told by a young man the two bodies are in the van and they just show me him in the [body] bag.
 He was a jovial person and loved to give jokes.
 He does casual work and anybody calls him he works for as long as you going to pay him,” said Linval's sister Angella Lindsay.